Navinn88/Stat-184-Barnes-Yasbin/README.md

 3. README & plan documents   -Provide project context, goals, workflow explanations, and future steps.
 Together, these folders give a clear path from raw data to processed metrics and final visual insight

-4. Data anylysis is in project-yasbin-barnes-final.pdf and
+4. Data anylysis is in project-yasbin-barnes-final.pdf and Project-Yasbin-Barnes.qmd

 5. Slides presented in class are Under slides.pdf